 The Netherlands welcomes international talent; truly valuing their input and impact on Dutch society and industry.
-Recognising that this global expertise is needed to further strengthen the Dutch economic, cultural, and research fields as well as promoting the Netherlands’ profitable investment climate, Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Service) offers a unique fast-tracked registration process.
+Recognising that this global expertise is needed to further strengthen economic, cultural, and research fields as well as promoting the Netherlands’ profitable investment climate, Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Service) offers a unique fast-tracked registration process.
 This enables these applicants to move through the immigration and registration procedures via specialised accelerated channels.

 Regular non-EU processes

 - Residence permits are only granted to non-EU/EEA applicants with a verified verblijfsdoel (reason for stay).

 - Work permits are assessed separately by the Uitvoeringsinstituut Werknemersverzekeringen – UWV (Employee Insurance Agency)

-- Non-EU/EEA nationals moving to the Netherlands usually apply for a gecombineerde vergunning voor verblijf en arbeid – GVVA (a combined residence and work permit, also known as a Single Permit).
+- Non-EU/EEA citizens moving to the Netherlands usually apply for a gecombineerde vergunning voor verblijf en arbeid – GVVA (a combined residence and work permit).
 To be eligible for a GVVA there must already be a job offer in place.

 - Some non-EU/EEA applicants are required to have completed the inburgering (civic integration) process before they are eligible to apply for a residence permit.

 - The residence and work permit application process can take up to 90 days.

 - Once relocated in the Netherlands, the mandatory municipal registration process can take up to 1 month.

 Advantages of the Fast Track process

 - IND recognised sponsors can submit an application for a residence and work permit before the non-EU highly skilled migrant, researcher or professional artist arrives in the Netherlands, enabling the employee to commence work almost immediately after arrival.

 - Non-EU employees do not need to register at the offices of the municipality and the IND desk separately.
-The formal procedures consist of collecting residence permits, registering with the municipality and receiving a personal consultation about living and working in the Maastricht Region in one day and at one location – providing a one-stop-shop.
-This is offered at Expat Centre Maastricht Region in just one appointment.
+The formal procedures consist of collecting residence permits, registering with the municipality and receiving a personal consultation about living and working in the Maastricht Region in 1 day and at 1 location.
+This is offered at Expat Centre Maastricht Region in just 1 appointment.

 - Instead of taking up to 90 days, a decision regarding residence and work permits can be heard within 1 weeks.